That just strengthens my pissed-off resolve to NOT satisfy them. Go ahead, waste your life like you’re wasting mine.

 A balanced life is living 50% selfishly, and 50% selflessly.

-In my attempt to focus I have pretty much been a semi-hermit during the day: researching, writing, brainstorming, course-taking; quietly building what I hope and pray is a sustainable platform, sitting at my computer, 7 days a week, 8+ hours a day.
+In my attempt to focus I have pretty much been a semi-hermit during the day: researching, writing, brainstorming, course-taking; quietly building an empire.
+Sitting at my computer, 7 days a week, 8+ hours a day.

 Staying 85% off social media, and not being sucked into the constant, daily drama.